GandaG/fomod-validator/README.md

 *Validate your FOMOD installers.*

+> :warning: **Note**: This is a mature application with all planned features added and no known bugs - do not be alarmed by the lack of commits.

 This little app allows you validate and check for common errors in your FOMOD installers.
 Simply place the path to your package (the source files) and press `Validate` and, according to your selections, it will provide with your results.
 Simple, easy and effective.